alvesvaren/mccli/README.md

 -   [ ] Plugin manager
 -   [ ] CLI autocompletion
 -   [ ] Colors when running commands
+-   [ ] Support for comments when using config_parser.py

 ### Other features that I might add in the future